aabbtree77/schatzhauser/README.md

 ## Some Food for Thought

 - A long time Go proponent Anthony GG uses [Remix with Supabase](https://www.youtube.com/watch?v=rlJx5f5OlYA&t=791s) in his latest projects.
 Go is still somewhere on the server side, but not with DB and VPS all the way, and no PocketBase either.
-When it comes to grinding for money, no time for ideals.

 - Ultimately, the goal is to build useful no nonsense services, like eBay, [vinted.lt](https://www.vinted.lt/), [barbora.lt](https://barbora.lt/)...